 I almost forgot!
 I wanted to go to the capital of the country, Naypyidaw, just out of curiosity!
 Almost no one goes there and for good reason, it’s a ghost town!
 Six times bigger than New York, and you don’t see a single person in the street from what I heard!
 A deserted city!
 It’s a real experience.
 So why didn’t I go there?
 Everytime I wanted to buy a bus ticket, or when I was talking about it to the locals, they were doing everything they could to dissuade me from going there “No, there’s nothing, you’ll be exposed to scorching heat, no really don’t go“.
 I ended up listening to them and now I regret it…

 I said it before, Yangon was the capital of the country until 2005, then the capital was moved to Naypyidaw for mysterious reasons, and the inhabitants didn’t like the relocation of their capital city.
 This explains why they didn’t want me to go.
 Anyway, think about it if you go to Myanmar one day!
-And if needed, get a Myanmar travel guide.
+And if needed, get a Myanmar guidebook If you want a tailor-made trip to Myanmar, get a free quote here!

 Some links are affiliate links, which means if you make a purchase, I earn a commission, at no extra cost to you.